nichoth/vdom-example/readme.md

 # decoupled UI components

 Decouple state, markup, and rendering engine for reusable UI components.
+This follows the basic pattern in [Raynos/mercury](https://github.com/Raynos/mercury/), but further decoupled.
+Is this useful in practice?
+It depends on view engines subscribing to the `h(tag, props, children)` pattern.

 Use a component with default view library: